Sources of Oil and Gas Air Pollution

 The vapors of benzene, toluene and xylenes are heavier than air and may accumulate in low-lying areas.

-Construction activity: a certain amount of construction accompanies every phase of oil and gas development (exploration, field organization, production, and site abandonment).
+A certain amount of construction accompanies every phase of oil and gas development (exploration, field organization, production, and site abandonment).
 Each requires disturbing the soil to some degree through the use of construction machinery.
 These activities generate particulate matter and stir up dust, which in turn react with the other prerequisites to form ground-level ozone, or smog.

 If the gas wells use glycol dehydrators to remove water from the gas, the dehydrator may release aromatic organic chemicals to the atmosphere.
 If the natural gas undergoing dehydration contains benzene, toluene, or other volatile organic compounds, significant quantities of these compounds can be released when the glycol solution undergoes regeneration.